ShivaBollam07/ShivaBollam07/README.md

 ## About Me

-Enthusiastic Computer Science student specializing in Android app development with hands-on experience.
-Dedicated to continuous learning and staying updated.
-Actively exploring deep learning for advanced applications.
+Enthusiastic Computer Science student specializing in AI/ML and proficient in Android app development with hands-on experience.
+Dedicated to continuous learning and staying updated, actively exploring deep learning for advanced applications

 ---